guidocella/personal-email-server-guide/README.md

 You can find more details at https://www.unrealircd.org/docs/Setting_up_certbot_for_use_with_UnrealIRCd#Tweaking_permissions_on_the_key_file

-You can do DKIM signing with rspamd or filter-dkimsign:
+You can do DKIM signing with filter-dkimsign or rspamd:

+- filter-dkimsign is simpler since it doesn't require a configuration file, being ran as a service or extra dependencies.
+Just install it (`opensmtpd-filter-dkimsign` on Debian) and later follow the example in `smtpd.conf`.
 - rspamd is a spam filtering daemon that can also do DKIM signing.
-Checking reverse DNS has been enough for me to avoid spam, without having to check if valid emails end up in a spam directory, so this guide only uses it for DKIM.
-Install it and the OpenSMTPD integration software opensmtpd-filter-rspamd, then create a `/etc/rspamd/local.d/dkim_signing.conf` file with
+If checking reverse DNS is enough for you to avoid spam, filter-dkimsign is easier to use.
+Otherwise to do DKIM signing with rspamd install it and the OpenSMTPD integration software `opensmtpd-filter-rspamd`, then create a `/etc/rspamd/local.d/dkim_signing.conf` file with
 ```
 allow_username_mismatch = true;